Magnific7/News_highlight/README.md

 | Read an entire article | **Click an article** | Redirected to the news source's site to read the entire article |

 ### Prerequisites
+You need the following to start working on the project on your local computer: